 Each agency was asked to report their salary expenditures, without benefits, because benefits are not paid by the agency but by the Employees Retirement System of Texas and the Comptroller of Public Accounts.
 Benefits were based on the actual amount of benefits paid and were calculated specific to each agency by fiscal year.
-The benefits as a percentage of salaries and wages were as follows: the Texas Department of Criminal Justice - 33.34 percent for fiscal year 2003 and 33.74 percent for fiscal year 2004; the Texas Youth Commission - 31.07 percent for fiscal year 2003 and 30.53 percent for fiscal year 2004; and the Texas Juvenile Probation Commission - 25 percent for fiscal year 2003 and 24.74 percent for fiscal year 2004.
-The percentages used to calculate benefits in 2003 and 2004 were higher than percentages used for cost calculations in fiscal years 2001 and 2002.
-In previous reports, benefits were calculated based on the average state employee salary.
+The benefits as a percentage of salaries and wages were as follows: the Texas Department of Criminal Justice - 33.70 percent for fiscal year 2005 and 35.57 percent for fiscal year 2006; the Texas Youth Commission - 30.75 percent for fiscal year 2005 and 31.79 percent for fiscal year 2006; and the Texas Juvenile Probation Commission - 24.80 percent for fiscal year 2005 and 24.67 percent for fiscal year 2006.
+The percentages used to calculate benefits in 2006 included a four percent salary increase approved by the Seventyninth Legislature.